Vivid-Vortex/Misc/Concepts/AI/GenAIPrompts/ChatGpt/ChatGpt_saved_persistan_memory_till_28-08-2026.md

 ## Remember This

-Please remember these preferences and use them when helping me in future conversations.
+Please remember these preferences and use them when helping me in future conversations. please save these all as it is and not in a condensed form